 In practical terms, the red-eye code is often a starting point.
 A more detailed diagnosis may come later if the cause becomes clearer.

-If you are not sure what usually happens at a visit, our page on what an eye exam is gives a simple overview.
+If you are not sure what usually happens during a visit, our page on what an eye exam is provides a simple overview.

 No. H57.8 is the broader category, while H57.89 is the more specific code often used when a billable code is needed and no narrower diagnosis has been documented.